-The CFPB continues to encourage consumers to utilize its public Consumer Complaint Database to disclose consumer complaints and narratives that the CFPB receives on most financial products, such as credit cards, mortgages, bank accounts and services, private student loans, other consumer loans, credit reporting, money transfers and debt collection.
+The CFPB has encouraged consumers to utilize its public Consumer Complaint Database to disclose consumer complaints and narratives that the CFPB receives on most financial products, such as credit cards, mortgages, bank accounts and services, private student loans, other consumer loans, credit reporting, money transfers and debt collection.

 NAFCU believes that the CFPB Consumer Complaint Database presents a very specific reputational risk concern for financial institutions.
 These complaints follow a pattern of unverified information that is given credibility by the mere fact that the CFPB is posting it on their website.
 There is no mechanism to ensure the complaints are fully vetted.
 Credit unions have unique relationships with their members and NAFCU supports resolution and investigation of valid and verified member complaints by the credit unions, but the reputation risk brought on by unverified complaints is significant and not easily mitigated.
+We are pleased to see Acting Director Mulvaney recently announce that the Bureau is seeking comments on the usefulness of the Database as part of an effort to seek public input on all functions of the CFPB.